-The student shall schedule the examination soon after completing the Research Design in BMB (or Grant Writing) course, which is usually in middle of the spring semester of the 2nd year.
+The student shall schedule the examination soon after (or in middle of) completing the Research Design in BMB (or Grant Writing) course, which is usually in middle of the spring semester of the 2nd year.
 The student is expected to complete the examination before or at the early fall semester of his/her 3rd year).
 Exceptions require approval by the Dean.